DinoChiesa/ApigeeEdge-Java-JSONPath/README.md

    </JavaCallout>
    ```

-5. use the Edge UI, or a command-line tool like [importAndDeploy.js](https://github.com/DinoChiesa/apigee-edge-js/blob/master/examples/importAndDeploy.js) or similar to
+5. use the Apigee UI, or a command-line tool like [importAndDeploy.js](https://github.com/DinoChiesa/apigee-edge-js-examples/blob/main/importAndDeploy.js) or [apigeecli](https://github.com/apigee/apigeecli) or similar to
-   import the proxy into an Edge organization, and then deploy the proxy .
+   import the proxy into an Apigee organization, and then deploy the proxy .

-6. use a client to generate and send http requests to tickle the proxy.
+6. use a client to generate and send http requests to invoke the proxy.